BenDenen/Bookkeeping/README.md

-# Bookkeeping
+# Viper Architecture test
-Open source Bookkeeping project for home usage
+This project demonstrate simple implementation of VIPER Architecture for Android application